marcusSimon12082015/node-js-slackbot-cb-000/README.md

 ![](https://ezmiller.s3.amazonaws.com/public/images/Slash_Commands__CodeCuts_Slack_2016-05-09_09-12-42.png)

 The main thing that we MUST do here is to register our Ngrok webhook url.
 Otherwise, the slash command won't know which server to notify.
-Keep in mind that everytime you re-run Ngrok it generates a new url, so if we restart Ngrok, we'll need to update our configuration here with the new url.
+Keep in mind that every time you re-run Ngrok it generates a new url, so if we restart Ngrok, we'll need to update our configuration here with the new url.
 You'll also want to take note of the Validation token because we'll need to implement a mechanism to validate this token for each incoming POST event to our server.

 Alrighty.
 At this point, we should be ready to go.